 5. The Rotator Cuff

 The rotator cuff consists of four muscles.
 The infraspinatus, teres minor, subscapularis and supraspinatus.
-Check out this picture.

-You can see that the only two you can really access are the infraspinatus and the teres minor, they sit on the back of your scapula and can be palpated through the skin.
+The only two you can really access are the infraspinatus and the teres minor, they sit on the back of your scapula and can be palpated through the skin.
 These are both external rotators.
 The other two are very deep and can really only be located by a specialist.
 Rotator cuff tightness and trigger points are a very common cause of shoulder pain.
 Bad sitting posture, keeping your arms overhead a lot, using the mouse with one hand and typing with no elbow rest can cause these can become very tight.
 This can help to relieve a pinched nerve in shoulder.

 How To: